nf-core/mag/docs/output.md

 ### Bin sequencing depth

-For each genome bin the median sequencing depth is computed based on the corresponding contig depths of each bin or refined bin.
+For each bin or refined bin the median sequencing depth is computed based on the corresponding contig depths.

 <details markdown="1">
 <summary>Output files</summary>